KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Abstract

 \section{Abstract}

-When considering the spatial and temporal features of traffic, capturing the impacts of various external factors on travel is an important step towards achieving accurate traffic forecasting.
-The impacts of external factors on the traffic flow have complex correlations.
-However, existing studies seldom consider external factors, or neglecting the effect of the complex correlations among external factors on traffic.
-Intuitively, knowledge graphs can naturally describe these correlations, but knowledge graphs and traffic networks are essentially heterogeneous networks; thus, it is a challenging problem to integrate the information in both networks.
-We propose a knowledge representation-driven traffic forecasting method based on spatiotemporal graph convolutional networks.
-We first construct a city knowledge graph for traffic forecasting, then use KS-Cells to combine the information from the knowledge graph and the traffic network, and finally, capture the temporal changes of the traffic state with GRU.
-Testing on real-world datasets shows that the KST-GCN has higher accuracy than the baseline traffic forecasting methods at various prediction horizons.
-We provide a new way to integrate knowledge and the spatiotemporal features of data for traffic forecasting tasks.
-Without any loss of generality, the proposed method can also be extended to other spatiotemporal forecasting tasks.
+While considering the spatial and temporal features of traffic, capturing the impacts of various external factors on travel is an essential step towards achieving accurate traffic forecasting.
+However, existing studies seldom consider external factors or neglect the effect of the complex correlations among external factors on traffic.
+Intuitively, knowledge graphs can naturally describe these correlations.
+Since knowledge graphs and traffic networks are essentially heterogeneous networks, it is challenging to integrate the information in both networks.
+On this background, this study presents a knowledge representation-driven traffic forecasting method based on spatial-temporal graph convolutional networks.
+We first construct a knowledge graph for traffic forecasting and derive knowledge representations by a knowledge representation learning method named KR-EAR.
+Then, we propose the Knowledge Fusion Cell (KF-Cell) to combine the knowledge and traffic features as the input of a spatial-temporal graph convolutional backbone network.
+Experimental results on the real-world dataset show that our strategy enhances the forecasting performances of backbones at various prediction horizons.
+The ablation and perturbation analysis further verify the effectiveness and robustness of the proposed method.
+To the best of our knowledge, this is the first study that constructs and utilizes a knowledge graph to facilitate traffic forecasting; it also offers a promising direction to integrate external information and spatial-temporal information for traffic forecasting.
+The source code is available at https://github.com/lehaifeng/T-GCN/tree/master/KST-GCN.

 }

 \IEEEdisplaynontitleabstractindextext